lsst-sitcom/sitcomtn-074/index.rst

 The Cryocon controls the temperature of:

--  CCD stage, which is reported on Channel A. The set point is 179K.
+-  CCD stage, which is reported on Channel A. The set point is 169K.
 -  Cryohead which is reported on Channel B. The set point is 126K.
 -  Cold plate which is reported on Channel C. The set point is 158K.

 .. note::
-   An important point to note is the CCD stage must always be the warmest device - at least 3K higher than the cold plate - to avoid condensation.
+   **An important point to note is the CCD stage must always be the warmest device - at least 3K higher than the cold plate - to avoid condensation.
-   This is especially important when warming the dewar (as the Cryohead and Cold plate tend to warm faster than the CCD stage).
+   This is especially important when warming the dewar (as the Cryohead and Cold plate tend to warm faster than the CCD stage).**

 For setting the control temperature loops, the Cryocon uses Channels A (CCD Stage), B (Cryohead) and C (Cold plate).
 The control loop setup (for cooling down the temperatures in a controlled way) is done through the ‘’Loop’’ buttons (1 and 2).